Bone Health Circuit Classes

 Exercise Guidelines for Healthy Bones

-Targeted, supervised exercise is one of the most effective ways to maintain and build bone strength, while also reducing the risk of falls.
+Exercise physiotherapy is proven to be effective for maintaining and building bone density, while also reducing the risk of falls.
 However, not all exercise is created equal, and not all strength classes are designed with your safety, bone health, and long-term outcomes in mind.

 Exercise and Sports Science Australia found:

-1. Progressive resistance training (PRT), performed 2 to 3 times per week, such as with weights, resistance bands, and reformers, can help build and maintain bone density.
+1. Progressive resistance training (PRT) with weights, resistance bands, and reformers can help build and maintain bone density.
+PRT was found to be effective at a frequency of 2 to 3 sessions per week.

 Our team specialises in musculoskeletal physiotherapy and is experienced Clinical Circuit and Rehabilitation instructors.
 Using the guidelines above and by understanding your condition, we create evidence-based workout schedules tailored for you.